Purchasing used RC helicopters for some people is a very good money saving option when getting into this hobby.

 If you decide there is just too much risk involved in getting a used RC helicopter or you can’t find one that meets your requirements - used is certainly not going to be the best RC helicopter choice for you.

 I actually do recommend that the Heli Newbie, purchase a new RC helicopter kit for your first RC helicopter.
-Not only for the reassurance that everything is 100%, but also for the reasons I outlined in the
+Not only for the reassurance that everything is 100%, but also for the reasons I outlined in the Kit or Pre-Built section.

 I had to talk about used RC helicopters however as a possible best RC helicopter.
 For some, that choice will simply make the most economical sense.